SaxyPandaBear/TwitchSongRequests/README.md

 1. Authorize the service with Spotify
 1. If it worked, you should see a `Subscribe` and `Revoke Access` button
 1. Click `Subscribe`.
 If successful, you should see the UI update accordingly
+1. Submit an onboarding request on this GitHub project (template TBD), and I will manually allowlist your Spotify account to let you access the service (this is a limitation on Spotify, not on me)
 1. You're done!
 Now start using it!

 ## How do I use it?